yasir2000/openwrt-oldwiki-md/BuildingPackagesHowTo.rst

 make clean && make compile
 }}}

+'''NOTE:''' If you are using GNU make 3.80 (current "latest") and get a "virtual memory exhausted" message while making, see [http://gamecontractor.org/Make "this page"].

 When the compiling is finished you have a ready to use ipkg package for !OpenWrt in the {{{~/OpenWrt-SDK-Linux-i686-1/bin/packages}}} directory.